My Silver Arts Award at

 WHAT IS ARTS AWARD?

-To make myself to understand what is the purpose of this range of qualifications, I had to start with the very beginning, trying to scrutinise online as much information as I could.
+To understand the purpose of this range of qualifications, I had to go back to the very beginning, exploring and carefully gathering as much information online as I could.

 "Arts Award inspires young people to grow their arts and leadership talents.''